Description

 Risk and Exploitability

 The vulnerability represents a classic cross‑site request forgery that results in session fixation.
-No CVSS score is present in the CVE data and the EPSS score is unavailable; the flaw is not listed in CISA KEV.
+The CVSS score of 5.4 reflects moderate severity, and the EPSS score of < 1% indicates low likelihood of exploitation; the flaw is not listed in CISA KEV.
 Attackers with an account in the same Keycloak realm can deliver a malicious callback URL to a victim’s browser, and the lack of a state parameter and PKCE simplifies the exploitation.
 The risk is primarily that an attacker can impersonate a victim and obtain their Airflow credentials.
 The likelihood of exploitation is unknown, but the impact is that any stored Airflow credentials could be compromised.

 Remediation